cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 * maintainability
 * developer experience

 The enhancements in this proposal not only render the ["Keyring ADR"](https://github.com/cosmos/cosmos-sdk/issues/14940) obsolete, but also encompass its key aspects, replacing it with a more flexible and comprehensive approach.
-Furthermore, the gRPC service proposed in the Keyring ADR can be easily implemented as a specialized HSM.
+Furthermore, the gRPC service proposed in the mentioned ADR can be easily implemented as a specialized `CryptoProvider`.

+We'll introduce the concept of `CryptoProvider` in the following sections.

 ### Glossary